donomii/Quon/README.md

 ### Unicode

 Quon does not support unicode.
 I rely on the underlying programming language for string support, so if that language does not have unicode support, then Quon can't have it either.
-Worse, Quon cannot detect unicode support, so instead it silently corrupts the string and gets confused.
+Worse, Quon cannot detect unicode support, so instead it silently corrupts unicode strings.

 If your compile keeps failing but the code looks ok, check for hidden unicode characters.